cescue/monkey-business/README.md

 Make sure your access token is stored an environment variable named `SURVEYMONKEY_ACCESS_TOKEN`.

-The client is sort of a DSL
+The client is sort of a DSL:

 ```
   client = MonkeyBusiness::API.new